msimpson801/JavaNotes/.idea/Notes/RequestContext.md

 # Using Custom Objects in Spring Boot Controllers: A Clean Approach to Header Handling

 When a web request has headers in Spring Boot, you typically extract them using the `@RequestHeader` annotation within your controller methods.
-However, there are times when you need to access these headers across multiple endpoints, and repeatedly extracting them can lead to duplicated code

 ```Java
 public class HelloWorldController {